juve/rvgahp/README.md

 communication between the local GridManager and the GAHP process running on the remote resource.
-The key benefit of this approach is that it enables remote job submission without requiring the remote resource to run services that accept incoming network connections, which is sometimes prohibited by security policy.
+The key benefit of this approach is that it enables remote job submission without requiring the remote resource to run services that accept incoming network connections, or to accept SSH connections without two-factor authentication (e.g. RSA tokens), which are sometimes prohibited by security policy.

 It works like this: